Reubenpt123/wfcrl-env/docs/INTERFACE.md

 This assumes that you already have compiled FAST.Farm binaries.
 If not you can download them [here](https://github.com/OpenFAST/openfast/releases/tag/v3.5.1).
 This interface has been tested with FAST.Farm 3.5.1.

 1. Download **BOTH** Windows MPI setup (.exe) and MPI SDK (.msi) and install them from (https://www.microsoft.com/en-us/download/details.aspx?id=100593)
-You can check your installation by enBtering : `set MSMPI` from `C:\Windows\System32` in the command prompt.
+You can check your installation by entering: `set MSMPI` from `C:\Windows\System32` in the command prompt.
 You should obtain the following:

 ```
 MSMPI_BENCHMARKS=C:\Program Files\Microsoft MPI\Benchmarks\